Independent Commissioning Assurance

 When to Engage

-The right time to bring in independent assurance.
+The right time to bring in a third-party review.

 Before energisation